grid-js/website/docs/examples/server-side-search.md

 import CodeBlock from "@theme/CodeBlock" import { useEffect, useRef } from "react";

-Add `server` config to your search definition to enable server-side search:
+Add `server` config to your search definition to enable server-side search.
+Note that in this example, we have to handle the HTTP status code 404 ourselves because api.scryfall.com return 404 error if there is no matching record in `?q=` query string:

 <CodeBlock children={
 `